oluwaseunadenuga/SpiderFoot-OSINT-Lab/README.md

 ## Objective

-The goal of this lab is to simulate the **OSINT reconnaissance phase** of an authorized penetration test or threat intelligence assessment.
+The goal of this lab is to simulate the **OSINT reconnaissance phase** of an authorised penetration test or threat intelligence assessment.

-Using SpiderFoot's automated scanning engine, I collected and correlated publicly available data about a simulated target organization, identifying:
+Using SpiderFoot's automated scanning engine, I collected and correlated publicly available data about a simulated target organisation, identifying:

 - Exposed subdomains and DNS records
 - Associated corporate email addresses